yoching/Presentations/202009TEASwift@CocoaHeadsPrague/TheElmArchitectureAndSwift.md

 - no new UI framework
 - only updates about UIKit
-- Yoshi's thought🤔: Apple won't make a new UI library, they'll stick to UIKit.
+- 🤔Apple won't make a new UI library, they'll stick to UIKit?

 ---